jmedri/JSM2022_HomeOwnership/README.md

 While the publication focused on data for the year 2020, the Shiny app allows users to explore data from years 2015 to 2020.
 Moreover, many variables not considered in the modeling are available for visualization.
 The app also allows visualizing data at the state level (over the whole US) or at the county level (for individual states).

 To run the app the data must have already been processed using the "do_process_data.R" script.
 Then the "run_app.R" script must be run.
+The app should start up in less than a minute after the "run_app.R" is run.

+## Contact

+The maintainers of this repository are:
+* Tejasvi Channagiri (tchannagiri@gmail.com)
+* Jhonathan Medri (jm192@usf.edu)